WATonomous/wato_monorepo/docs/testing.md

 # Testing
 Our testing practices are motivated by the fact that we are developing a complex system in a field where safety is paramount.
 Over time we will introduce bugs and we want to reduce the amount of time spent debugging trivial issues.
 Testing is done in two phases.
 Unit testing, where modules are tested individually and integration testing, where groups of modules are tested together.
-The testing practices outlined below were inspired by the testing philosophies of [Autoware](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/testing-in-general.html).

 ## Unit Testing
 The goal of unit testing is to ensure that individual modules of the source code behave correctly.
 Since the focus of the tests is on a single component it is common to mock external inputs.
 This is important for testing ROS2 nodes since they are driven by a subscription model.
 The recommended way of structuring ROS2 nodes to facilitate unit testing is to have a class that manages tasks at the ROS system layer such as subscriptions, publishers, and parameters.
-Then have a class that manages the data processing methods that we would like to test.
+Then we have a class that manages the data processing methods that we would like to test.
 For instance,
 ```cpp
 class ROSNode : public rclcpp::Node